tomiwahq/meveto-backend-test/README.md

 Please note that if using docker, this project comes with Laravel Sail configured.
 So prefix all commands with `./vendor/bin/sail`.
 E.g `./vendor/bin/sail php artisan migrate`

+Run `php artisan key:generate`

+Confirm your database connection credentials and update your `.env` file accordingly

+If you want to use redis or memcached as your cache server, confirm the credentials and update `.env` file accordingly

 Run `php artisan migrate` to run the migrations

 Place the `customers.csv` file in the `./storage/app/` directory